Klejdis2003/csci331/labs/1/writeup.md

 ```
 I chose `Open Land`/`Foot Path` as the bases, hence a cost of **1.0**.
 Everything else is expressed
 relative to them.
 For example, `Rough Meadow` is **1.5** times more costly than `Open Land` because
 it is harder to traverse.
+For water bodies, they significantly slow you down, so they have a cost of **15**.
 The `INFINITE` cost is used for `Impassable Vegetation` and `Out of Bounds`
 because they are impassable.

 ### A* Implementation